the-daniele/Dark-Aero-Discord/README.md

-Dark Aero theme for Discord.
+Dark Aero theme for Discord by Daniele63.

 TO INSTALL: